 - Saturated Fat: 27.1 g

 - Trans Fat: ~

 - Cholesterol: 13 mg

-Keywords: thai curry chicken, recipe for thai curry chicken, one pan curry chicken
+Keywords: Thai curry chicken, recipe for Thai curry chicken, one pan curry chicken, rice bowl with chicken

 This post was originally written in June of 2013 and revised in December of 2019.
 It has been updated with new photos and more in depth recipe detail.